-Two kinds of peer review are available (Figure 3).
-If an investigator proposes to describe a type at the high or moderate confidence level, a full peer-review process is required.
-If the investigator does not have sufficient information to justify high or moderate confidence, but is convinced that the type is new to the NVC, he or she can submit the type as a low confidence type and an expedited peer-review process will be used.
+1837 Two kinds of peer review are available (Figure 3).
+If an investigator proposes to describe 1838 a type at the high or moderate confidence level, a full peer-review process is required.
+If the 1839 investigator does not have sufficient information to justify high or moderate confidence, but is 1840 convinced that the type is new to the NVC, he or she can submit the type as a low confidence 1841 type and an expedited peer-review process will be used.

-Full Peer Review
+1842 Full Peer Review

 The review process for proposals to the NVC is overseen by a Review Board appointed by the ESA Vegetation Panel.
 The review Board consists of a Review Coordinator, Regional Coordinators, and other members the Panel may find appropriate.

-The full peer-review process includes the following:
+Full peer review is used when: the type is thought to be entirely new to the NVC, the type is an upgrade in confidence of an existing type without a type concept change, or the Review Coordinator will ensure that the submission receives reviews would be solicited fromqualified reviewers.
+Based on their input, the Coordinator will: